jpadilla/django-rest-framework-oauth/README.md

 [![build-status-image]][travis]
 [![pypi-version]][pypi]

+**OAuth support for Django REST Framework**

+Full documentation for the project is available at [http://jpadilla.github.io/django-rest-framework-oauth][docs].

 ## Overview

 OAuth support extracted as a third party package directly from the official Django REST Framework implementation.
 It's built using the [django-oauth-plus][django-oauth-plus] and [django-oauth2-provider][django-oauth2-provider] packages.